English

 6.1 Medical Device Industry

 MIM effectively produces intricate, precise components for surgical instruments and implantable devices in medical device manufacturing.
-In contrast, forging is used for robust, high-load-bearing components such as orthopedic implants, demonstrating superior mechanical properties.
+In contrast, forging is used for robust, high-load-bearing components, such as orthopedic implants, which demonstrate superior mechanical properties.

 6.2 Automotive Industry

-Forged components like connecting rods and crankshafts showcase superior durability and fatigue resistance.
-MIM complements forging by producing smaller, intricate parts like sensors, valves, and precision-engineered internal components.
+Forged components, such as connecting rods and crankshafts, showcase superior durability and fatigue resistance.
+MIM complements forging by producing smaller, intricate parts, such as sensors, valves, and precision-engineered internal components.

 Conclusion